 TU's monthly payment plan helps students and their families manage educational costs.

 The Tiger Installment Plan lets you break down bill payments throughout the semester so you have extra time to pay for school while avoiding a late fee or schedule cancellation.
 Current semester tuition, fees, dining, on-campus housing and other miscellaneous charges can be included in the plan.
-Millennium, Paca and Tubman housing costs are excluded.
+Millennium, West Village 1 and Tubman housing costs are excluded.

 During sign up, all current outstanding charges for the term are automatically pulled into the selected plan (prior semester and past due charges cannot be included).
 Any funds that have been relayed to the Bursar’s Office by the Office of Financial Aid as disbursed or displayed on your account as anticipated will be credited towards the plan’s balance due.
 All plan payment amounts are determined at time of sign up, but will be recalculated (increased or decreased) prior to the final automatic scheduled payment.
 This is based on any balance changes that have occurred between initial plan enrollment and the final payment.
 This occurrence is due to financial aid that may be increased, decreased, or additional charges that may assess for the term after sign up (Ex: registration of additional classes, added meal plan, altered student housing, or other miscellaneous charges).